LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### 4. Install boto3
-Although `botocore` is included with the AWS CLI package, `boto3`the AWS SDK for Python, simplifies API requests and makes it easier to automate tasks such as launching EC2 instances or managing S3 buckets via Python scripts.
-Install it using the following command:
+Although `botocore` is included with the AWS CLI package, `boto3` the AWS SDK for Python is used to send API requests and automate tasks via Python scripts, such as launching EC2 instances or managing S3 buckets.
+Install `boto3` using the following command:
 ```bash
 pip3 install boto3
 ```